On Being Expelled from Peterson Academy – Part 2

 Once it was written and we agreed it was ready to send out, we emailed it to a number of private channels, including:

-• The Daily Wire (we figured that since he did work for them and they–as a news outlet–should be keen on protecting his public image, this had an okay probability of getting our message to him)
+- The Daily Wire (we figured that since he works for them and they–as a news outlet–should be keen on protecting his public image, this should provide an okay probability of getting our message to him)

 This is a copy of the email that I sent out to those channels (some of these were slightly tailored and had minor variations based on the recipients, but this should give you a good idea of what was going on here):